Employment-seekers can soon get some details on potential Portsmouth casino jobs.

 And if it does, Rush Street Gaming officials will kick off a hiring spree.

 The gaming company recently announced an “Informational Jobs Forum.”
 The virtual event takes place Tuesday, Sept.
-15. Sessions take place at both 4 p.m. and 7 p.m.
+15, at the aspiring Virginia casino.
+Sessions take place at both 4 p.m. and 7 p.m.

 About Portsmouth’s Informational Jobs Forum